carlohamalainen/carlohamalainen.github.io/_posts/2015-06-03-dcmtk-no-presentation-context-for-unknown-sop-class-1-3-12-2-1107-5-9-1.md

 <pre>storescp -p 7000 -v --fork -fe '.IMA' --sort-on-study-uid 'my_prefix'
 </pre>

-One of our Siemens instruments couldn&#8217;t push some files to the DCMTK server, so I tried to send the files manually using storescu:
+One of our Siemens instruments couldn't push some files to the DCMTK server, so I tried to send the files manually using storescu:

 <pre>parallel -j 30 storescu localhost 7000 -- `find siemens_data/ -type f`
 </pre>